williamholland/Jrai-Digitization-Project/README.md

 * word lists (WIP)
 * glosbe data (WIP)
 * Jrai bible to XML (WIP)
+* use the glosbe API to fix the jrai examples that have been uploaded as words (TODO)
 * word frequency analysis (TODO)
 * wiktionary data (TODO)
 * anki data (TODO)